OpenShot/openshot-qt/doc/playback.rst

    Factor              Description
    ==================  ============
    CPU                 If your CPU is too slow or has too few cores, you will likely experience a slow, choppy preview.
-                       We recommend installing OpenShot on decent, modern computer.
-See :ref:`min_system_req_ref`.
+                       We recommend installing OpenShot on fairly modern computer.
+See :ref:`min_system_req_ref` for more details on the hardware requirements for OpenShot Video Editor.
    Memory              If your available RAM memory is too limited, you will likely see huge drops in real-time
                        performance, and your entire system will lag.
 We recommend installing additional RAM in your computer, if possible.
 See :ref:`min_system_req_ref`.